Registration for FameLab 2017 closes on 27 February.

 Charisma: The audience and judges should be left inspired and enthused about science.
 The presenter must have that hard-to-describe but unmistakable quality of charisma.
 The winner will clearly be the one who makes the science easy to listen to, entertaining, exciting, who is not only able to communicate the science but who can share their passion for it.

-You can chose to present either in Czech or in Slovak.
+During the regional heats, you can choose to present either in Czech or in Slovak.
 The international final will be in English.

 What are the stages?